 - Lamotrigine (Lamictal): A drug used for several mental health conditions, like bipolar disorder, lamotrigine, has demonstrated mixed results in research, but it may be a helpful medication for skin-picking.

-Many of these medications are used off-label (not FDA approved) for this condition.
-There are risks with any medication and you should talk with your prescriber about potential pros and cons of starting any medication for your condition.
+Many of these medications are used off-label (meaning not FDA-approved for this specific condition).
+There are risks with any medication and you should talk with your prescriber about the potential pros and cons of starting any medication for your condition.

 How Long Will Treatment Take to Work?

 With therapy, medication, or a combination of both, treatment for excoriation can provide noticeable results very quickly.
 Some people may only need a session or two to display significant improvements.
-However, excoriation has a tendency to wax and wane over time, so looking at treatment as a long-term commitment is important.
+However, excoriation tends to wax and wane over time, so looking at treatment as a long-term commitment is important.
 This way, someone can avoid future relapses.1,2

 How to Get Help for Dermatillomania